NamelessCT/NL-X-Theme-Documentation/THEME-DOCUMENTATION.md

 ## Complete Example

-See `theme-wpf.json` for a complete working example with all properties configured.
+See `theme-wpf.json` and `Ace.html` for a complete working example with all properties configured.

 ---